Academic Policies

 Disciplinary Procedures

 An allegation of Academic Misconduct (“Complaint”) can be filed by faculty members, students, or administrators (“Complainant”) against a GPH student (“Respondent”).
-Complaints should be made to the Department Chair / Program Director where the course is housed (hereinafter the ‘Department Chair’) and the Vice Dean for Academic Affairs (hereinafter the ‘Vice Dean’).
+Complaints should be made to the Department Chair / Program Director where the course is housed (hereinafter the ‘Department Chair’) and the Interim Assistant Dean of Master’s Education (hereinafter the ‘Assistant Dean’).

-Upon receiving a Complaint, the Vice Dean will determine whether the Respondent has previously been found responsible for Academic Misconduct (“Prior Offense”) and whether there are other pending Complaints against Respondent.
+Upon receiving a Complaint, the Assistant Dean will determine whether the Respondent has previously been found responsible for Academic Misconduct (“Prior Offense”) and whether there are other pending Complaints against Respondent.

 Informal Resolution